In this series, I dig a little deeper into the meaning of psychology-related terms. This week, we’re going to look at the psychology behind selfies.

-It’s hard to generalize the research on this topic, so this post goes more into details of individual study findings than I normally do with posts in this series.
-For TL;DR, skip on ahead to the last section.
+It’s hard to generalize the research on this topic, so this post goes more into the details of individual study findings than I normally do with posts in this series.
+For TL;DR, skip ahead to the last section.

 The purpose of selfies

 Selfies can serve a variety of different purposes.
 One of the key ones is self-presentation; they’re a way to selectively present ourselves to others in certain ways to represent who we are or who we would like to be.
 They’re also a tool for impression management, to try to control how others see us.
 Additionally, feedback that’s received from peers after posting selfies on social media can serve as a way of reinforcing one’s self-concept.

 Differences between genders